 We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Neighborhood Reinvestment Corporation (d.b.a.
-NeighborWorks® America) (the Corporation), which comprise the statement of financial position as of September 30, 2020, and the related statements of activities, functional expenses and cash flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated April 23, 2021.
+NeighborWorks® America) (the Corporation), which comprise the Corporation's statement of financial position as of September 30, 2021, and the related statements of activities, functional expenses and cash flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated April 25, 2022.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting